vdesai/fusion_meals_new/README.md

 1. Create an account on [Render](https://render.com) or [Railway](https://railway.app).
 2. Set up a new Web Service pointing to your backend repository.
 3. Configure the build command: `pip install -r requirements.txt`
-4. Configure the start command: `uvicorn main:app --host 0.0.0.0 --port $PORT`
+4. Configure the start command: `uvicorn app.main:app --host 0.0.0.0 --port $PORT`
+   - Note: For Render specifically, make sure to use the app module path (`app.main:app`) or it won't find your application.
 5. Set up Environment Variables:
    - `DATABASE_URL`: Your PostgreSQL connection string
    - `JWT_SECRET_KEY`: A secure random string
    - `FRONTEND_URL`: Your Vercel deployment URL
+   - `ALLOWED_ORIGINS`: Comma-separated list of allowed origins (e.g., `https://your-app.vercel.app,https://your-domain.com`)
    - Include any other API keys or secrets needed

 ### Database Deployment